suent/Carpenter.AzurePipelines/docs/variables.md

 The GitHub personal access token for the pipeline bot.
 This value should be supplied to the pipeline as a secret variable through a Variable group or through an Azure key vault.

+### .NET Build

+#### Carpenter.Build.DotNet

+If true, a dotnet build process is executed.
+This value is set by the `buildDotNet` parameter.
+The default value is **false**.

+### Test Execution

+#### Carpenter.Test.Unit

+If true, unit tests are executed during the pipeline.
+This value is set by the `executeUnitTests` parameter.
+The default valuer is **false**.

+### SonarCloud Analysis

+#### Carpenter.SonarCloud

+If true, SonarCloud analysis is executed.
+This value is set by the `sonarCloud` parameter.
+The default value is **false**.

+### Carpenter.SonarCloud.Organization

+The SonarCloud organization this project is under.
+This value is set by the `sonarCloudOrganization` parameter.

+### Carpenter.SonarCloud.ProjectKey

+The SonarCloud project key.
+This value is set by the `sonarCloudProjectKey` parameter.

+### Carpenter.SonarCloud.ServiceConnection

+The SonarCloud service connection to use.
+This value is set by the `sonarCloudServiceConnection` parameter.